 School of Medicine

 Showing 1-9 of 9 Results

-Associate Professor of Health Research and Policy (Epidemiology)
+Associate Professor of Epidemiology and Population Health

 Current Research and Scholarly InterestsDevelopment of an artificial heart assist device; heart, and heart-lung transplantation.